Applications & Technology

 Lenders represent and warrant that loans sold to Fannie Mae with loan-to-value (LTV) > 80% meet the mortgage insurance requirements set forth in the Selling Guide.
 Even if a loan meets the criteria for certain representations and warranties enforcement relief for components validated by the DU validation service, the lender still remains responsible for representations and warranties related to mortgage insurance.
 If a mortgage insurer rescinds mortgage insurance coverage, lender may be subject to a repurchase request or repurchase alternative.
 Lenders should confirm with the MI company that their MI recission relief aligns with the representations and warranties enforcement relief offered in connection with the DU validation service.

 Q60.
-What impact does the DU validation service have on Fannie Mae’s requirements for lenders’ QC processes?
+What impact does the DU validation service have on Fannie Mae’s requirements for lenders’ Quality Control processes?

-For loans with a component validated by the DU validation service, the lender is not required to re-calculate the validated income or assets as part of its pre-funding QC review or re-verify or re-calculate the validated information as a part of the post-closing QC process.
+For loans with a component validated by the DU validation service, the lender is not required to re-calculate the validated income or assets as part of its pre-funding Quality Control (QC) review or re-verify or re-calculate the validated information as a part of the post-closing QC process.

 The lender’s QC process should continue to: